1. Introduction

 3. Context Establishment

-Boxes to tick, indicating that the stage selected has closed.
-This optional information helps to show the progress of the risk analysis project and display the risk representation graph of the dashboard.
+2. Checkboxes indicate that a selected stage has been completed.
+This feature helps track the progress of the risk analysis project and displays the risk representation graph on the dashboard.

-deliverable to be generated.
+3. A link enables the generation of the context deliverable (Context validation) Validation of the context for validation.
 As part of a consultancy assignment, for instance, it may be helpful to get the client to validate it.

 3.1.
 Risk analysis context